SheepTester/longer-tweets/_posts/2026-06-01-recruiters.md

 ## Citadel

-hedge fund. selling points are "small team" and "we are making it not a small team." the people you will be working with enjoy messes... just imagine the stench
+hedge fund. selling points are "small team" and "we are making it not a small team." the people you will be working with enjoy messes... just imagine the stench. unlike the other recruiters, this fellow had the time to send FOUR successive emails

 they do not have a "formal application process" which grants them the power to do anything, like exclude certain populations they disfavor